 Analytics will be key for retailers and manufacturers to understand the digitally engaged food shopper on a deeper level.
 Beyond unified insights that connect the dots across consumer interaction and platforms, the winning strategy will turn metrics into action steps towards effective digital engagement.”Chris Morley, President of U.S. Buy at Nielsen

 The TimeTrade State of Retail 2016 report shows that 68% of consumers overall enjoy the option of going into a store and interacting with a product before buying.
 Even if that shopper ultimately decides to purchase the item online, the option to experience the item before buying is an important opportunity that makes shoppers more likely to complete a purchase.

 This fact has led to unique and innovative new approaches to cross-channel shopping.
 Not only does this facilitate better experiences and improved sales, it also offers the online retailer a trove of customer data on which they would have previously missed out.

-Another valuable lesson comes from Starbucks, a company often cited as an excellent example of Omnichannel integration.
-The Starbucks app enables customers to pay with digital gift cards, track reward points, and even order in advance and pickup their items in-store with no wait.
+Another valuable lesson comes from Starbucks, a company often cited as an excellent example of omnichannel integration.
+The Starbucks app enables customers to pay with digital gift cards, track reward points, and even order in advance and pickup their items up in-store with no wait.